denten-books/plain-text/main.md

 blue, but a particularly cool shade of pure blue, which passes from dark to translucent and white, starburst-like overtones.
 An online image search for the word "digital" produces many sharp, sterile visuals of that kind.
-Abstract geometrical patterns predominate in the first dozen or so search results: usually curving three-dimensional tunnels or lines that resemble circuit boards.
+Abstract geometrical patterns predominate in the first dozen or so search results: often forming curved three-dimensional tunnels or lines that resemble circuit boards.
 There are things too of course, cheap and expensive consumer things like scanners, flash cards, circuit boards, and backup drives, but most of all it is cameras--digital cameras, the very idea of which is meant to stand in stark contrast to "traditional film photography."
 Few marketplace objects exhibit such a strong sense of the opposition between the digital and the analog as a consumer camera.
-These pages also contain the outdated clichés of yesterday's digital detritus: digital clocks, purple lightning bolts, and the abstract chrome landscapes made widely available by graphic editing software in the 1990s.
+These search pages also contain the outdated clichés of yesterday's digital detritus: digital clocks, purple lightning bolts, and the abstract chrome landscapes made widely available by graphic editing software in the 1990s.
 There are numbers.
 The preferred arrangement is in a torrential